tidymodels/tidymodels.org/learn/models/model-monitoring-using-slider/index.html.md

 In this article, we used:

   - tidymodels to train a model and generate predictions,
-  - slider to create rolling evaluation windows,
+  - slider to split timestamped predictions into regular evaluation windows,
   - purrr to compute performance metrics across those windows, and
   - ggplot2 to visualize how performance changes over time.